An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Extending the duality to complete intersections in toric varieties

 Definition~\ref{def:nefpmirror} is clearly motivated by the case when $X$ is a Fano toric variety and $\aa=\1$, that is $D_\aa=-K_X$.
 In fact, in this case a framing partition $\aa=\sum_{k=1}^{l} \aa_k$ such that $D_{\aa_k}$ is a nef divisor, for every $k=1,\ldots,l$, is precisely a Borisov nef partition of the anti-canonical divisor \cite[Def.~2.5, Rem.~2.6]{Borisov}, \cite[Def.~4.6]{BB96}.
 In this case, $f$-duality reduces to give the well known Batyrev-Borisov mirror symmetry between \cy complete intersections in Fano toric varieties.

-\begin{example} To fixing ideas, an easy example is here presented.
+\begin{example} To fix ideas, an easy example is presented here.
 Consider the partitioned ftv where weights of the partition are referred to primitive generators of the 1-skeleton of the fan defining $\P^2$ and given by columns of the fan matrix

 Notice that the framing partition $(1,1,2)=(1,0,0)+(0,1,2)$ is actually a \emph{nef} partition, as both of the summands give back nef divisors.
 We are then considering a generic complete intersection $Y\subset\P^2$ of a line and a cubic (hence 3 points) whose equations are given by Newton polytopes (step (1) in algorithm~\ref{algoritmoDnef})